vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The equally obscure next stanza is explained by the commentaries as describing the role played by the letters *A* and *HA* of the *śrīvidyā* .

 She holds herself in the central block \[ *pin ḍ a* \] of the mantra in the sky of the primordial vibration \[ formed by\] the expansion of the central breath.
-Then, in the third block, //22// she fl ashes forth undivided in the *kū ṭ a* of Rahu. //23a//
+Then, in the third block, //22// she fl ashes forth undivided in the *kūṭa* of Rahu. //23a//

 *madhyaprāṇaprathārūpaspandavyomni sthitā puna ḥ * /

 *madhyame mantrapiṇḍ e tu tṛtīye piṇḍ ake puna ḥ * //22//

-*rāhukū ṭ ādvayasphūrjat*
+*rāhukūṭādvayasphūrjat*

 The explanation given by the Dī of the fi rst sentence, which alludes to the middle section of the *śrīvidyā* , called *kāmarāja* , identifi es the letter *HA* of this section of the mantra with the *HA* in the lower triangle of the *kāmakalā*